 33. Include Testimonials

 We all know how important testimonials are on sales pages, but what about exit popups?
 The fact is, your exit popup is a mini sales page.
-You may be giving something away for “free”, but you are still asking for something in return, whether that’s an email address or a small action, like following you on Twitter.
+You may be giving something away for free, but you’re still asking for something in return, whether that’s an email address or a small action, like following you on Twitter.

 34. Use Compelling Button Copy

-Is your call to action button copy generic, such as “Subscribe”, “Download”, or “Sign Up”?
+Is your call to action button copy generic, like “Subscribe,” “Download,” or “Sign Up?” 😴

-Scratch that.
-If you want your button to be compelling, you’ll need to ditch the generic copy.
+If you want your button to be clickable and compelling, kiss the generic copy buh-bye.

-Instead, use copy that focuses on the big benefit that they will get from your offer.
+Instead, use copy that focuses on the benefits visitors will get from your offer.

-For example, Shoe Money offers free case studies as their lead magnet.
-Rather than a generic, “Download Now” button, their button copy reads, “I Want Millions of Dollars Now.”
+For instance, Shoe Money offers free case studies as their lead magnet.
+Instead of a generic, “Download Now” button, their button copy reads, “I Want Millions of Dollars Now.”
 How’s that for compelling?

-You can also make your button copy more compelling simply by getting more specific on what they’re getting, or the action that they’re taking.
+You can also make your button copy more enticing simply by being more specific about what they’re getting, or the action they’re taking.

-For instance, if you are giving away a coupon, you could use a specific dollar amount right on the button (e.g. “Get My $10 Off”):
+If you are giving away a coupon, use a specific dollar amount right on the button: “Get My $10 Off.”

 - “Start writing” – Medium